 What about parking?

-You will need to purchase a parking permit when you check in at the "J." The best place to park is next to the “J.” Unload your stuff at the dorm and the music building, then go park your car.
+You will need to purchase a parking permit at the kiosk near the "J." The best place to park is next to the “J.” Unload your stuff at the dorm and the music building, then go park your car.

 What else should I bring?

 Housing provides linens, a pillow, a blanket, and a couple of towels.
 Typically, our participants will bring linens and a pillow from home, a reading lamp, and an extra towel.
-Bring an alarm clock!
 There are no hangers in the closets, so you might want to bring a few.
-There are active Ethernet ports in each room, and wireless service is sometimes available.
-Bring a coffee mug; we serve coffee at all breaks and due to environmental concerns; we prefer not to use paper or Styrofoam products.
+There is free campus visitor wifi available.
+Bring a coffee mug.
+We serve coffee at all breaks and due to environmental concerns; we prefer not to use paper or Styrofoam products.

 - personal items